lynxestudio/20170721-Sockets-Sample/README.md

 <p align="justify">
 The client is a simple console application, this application uses the <i>TcpClient</i> class to connect to the running server, and receives the returned message.
 </p>
-<div>To compile this program using mono, type the following command at your command prompt:</div>
+<div>To compile this program using dotnet, type the following command at your command prompt:</div>
 <pre>
-mcs /t:exe -out:SimpleTCPClient.exe SimpleTCPClient.cs
+$ dotnet build
 </pre>
 <div>And to run it, type this command line:</div>
 <pre>
-$mono SimpleTCPClient.exe
+$ dotnet run
 </pre>
 <div>And you’ll see the following output on your screen:</div><br>
 <div><b>Fig 2: Result of running the SimpleTCPClient program.</b></div><br>